22soulfan/WhirlyOS/README.md

 For Windows:

 1. Make sure you have WSL2 installed.
 If not, hold Windows Key + R, type "optionalfeatures", and it will redirect to the Optional Features program.
 Find Windows Subsystem for Linux and Virtual Machine Platform and select them all.
 Click OK then wait.
 You might have to restart your computer after.
+(Make sure you have WSLg.)
 2. After restart, login and go to Microsoft Store.
 Find a Linux distro (Ubuntu or Debian) and install.
 You can setup this distro on WSL.
 3. Now after you setup, go to your browser and download Cubic.
 You can follow its instructions in its GitHub repository: https://github.com/PJ-Singh-001/Cubic.
 4. You also have to download a Linux ISO as well so you can use it to customize.